kopi-kosong/george-demo/README.md

 ## Configuring the application

-Configure the following in envrionment variables:
+Configure the following in envrionment variables in Windows:

 NEXMO_API_KEY=YOUR NEXMO API KEY,